nancyihechu/nancyihechu/README.md

-### Hi there, I'm Nancy Ihechu! 👋
+Hi there, I'm Nancy Ihechu! 👋

-I am passionate about **Computational Chemistry**, **Drug Discovery**, and **Chemoinformatics**.
-I was fortunate to be selected for the prestigious **Erasmus Mundus double degree program** in **Chemistry** and **Chemoinformatics**, which has allowed me to explore my passion for both disciplines.

-- 🌟 I successfully completed my **M1 in Chemistry** at the University of Ljubljana, Slovenia.
-- 📚 I am currently pursuing my **M2 in Chemoinformatics** at the University of Strasbourg, France.
+I’m a Computational Chemist passionate about drug discovery, molecular modeling, and chemoinformatics.
+I hold an Erasmus Mundus double master’s degree in Chemistry and Chemoinformatics from the University of Ljubljana (Slovenia) and the University of Strasbourg (France).

+Currently, I’m a Graduate Research Assistant at the University of Missouri, Columbia, working on computational drug discovery for Parkinson’s disease, specifically targeting the WD40 domain of LRRK2.
+My work involves molecular dynamics simulations using GROMACS to study ligand–protein interactions and guide lead optimization.

-- 💼 Here on my GitHub, you’ll find projects I've worked on during my studies, where I've gained hands-on experience in Chemoinformatics, and the exciting projects I am passionate about.
+Here on my GitHub, you’ll find projects reflecting my journey in computational chemistry and drug design.
+I’m always open to collaborations and discussions in these fields.

-I’m always excited to collaborate on new projects, especially those related to **computational drug discovery**, **molecular modeling**, and **data science**.
-Feel free to reach out if you’d like to collaborate or discuss ideas!

-### How to reach me:
 📫 Email: nancyihechu@gmail.com